samerlahoud/tutorial-lpwan-iot/ICT-18/research-challenges.md

 ### Scheduling for Improving Reliability\footnote{Reynders, Brecht, et al. "Improving Reliability and Scalability of LoRaWANs Through Lightweight Scheduling."
 IEEE Internet of Things Journal (2018)}
 - Two-step lightweight scheduling
     - Gateway schedules nodes in a coarse-grained manner through dynamically specifying the allowed transmission powers and spreading factors on each channel
-	- Based on the gateway scheduling information, am end-device determines its own transmission power, spreading factor, and when and on which channel to transmit
+	- Based on the gateway scheduling information, an end-device determines its own transmission power, spreading factor, and when and on which channel to transmit
 - Results: increase throughput and fairness for large scenarios
 \begin{figure}
 		\centering